 The Charter Oak is the official Connecticut State Tree.
-An image of the celebrated Charter Oak was selected to emblazon the back of Connecticut's state quarter, minted in 1999.
+An image of the celebrated Charter Oak was selected to be emblazoned on the back of Connecticut's state quarter, minted in 1999.
 What is the story behind this famous tree, gone from the landscape but very alive in significance?

 In May of 1662, Connecticut received its Royal Charter from England's King Charles II.
 This important legal document granted the colony its rights to self-government.

-Thus, the tree earned its nickname--the "Charter Oak."
+Thus, the tree earned its nickname: the "Charter Oak."
 The venerable tree stood as a proud Connecticut symbol for another 150 years until it was toppled during a storm on August 21, 1856.
 Its circumference, by then, was 33 feet.
 The symbol lives on thanks to the U.S. Mint's state quarters program and state efforts to commemorate the tree.

 The Charter Oak Lives On